Dornbi/plane-pilot/docs/music.md

 ### The fade-in is a per-bar `$D418` ramp, and it has to compose with `V`

-The arrangement opens with a volume ramp — `8, 9, 10, 11, 12, 13, 14, 15` across
+The arrangement opens with a volume ramp — `11, 12, 13, 14` across bars 1 to 4,
-bars 1 to 8, flat at 15 through the theme, then `12, 10` across the turnaround.
+flat at 15 through the theme, then `13, 11` across the turnaround.
 It is the one mechanism in the tune that reaches past note data into a global register.

+**The floor is set by the loop, not by the first play**, and getting that backwards cost two rounds.
+It was 4, then 8, both chosen by asking what the opening should sound like out of silence.
+That is the wrong listener: the menu loops, so almost every pass through bars 1 to 2 arrives straight off the full-band climax at 15.
+At a floor of 8 that is −5.5 dB with two voices where there had been four parts, and the arpeggio — a fast mid-range saw — is the first thing to go under it.
+It was reported twice as *"the arpeggio only starts at bar 3"*, which is exactly where the old ramp climbed back.

+At 11, with the outro landing on 11 too, the seam is flat and the build is 11 → 15: still audible as a build, no longer a hole.

 It works because `$D418`'s low nibble is the only volume control the chip has, and here that limitation is an advantage rather than a problem: a fade that